Table of Contents

 Custom Object Detection Training using YOLOv5

-In this blog post, for custom object detection training using YOLOv5, we will use this dataset from Kaggle.
+In this article for custom object detection training using YOLOv5, we will use the Vehicle-OpenImages dataset from Roboflow.

-The dataset contains images of vehicles and number plates as well.
+The dataset contains images of 5 different types of vehicles in varied conditions.
 Such a dataset with these classes can make for a good real-time traffic monitoring application.
 Although we are not going to do that in this post, we will be completing the first step required in such a process.
 That is, building a good object detector.
-And with YOLOv5, it is going to be really easy as the dataset is already in the required format.
+And with YOLOv5, it will be really easy as the dataset is already in the required format.

-The dataset contains 738 images for training, 185 images for validation, and 278 images for testing.
-But as only the training and validation sets contain the ground truth labels, we will use only these two in this post.
+The dataset contains 439 images for training, 125 images for validation, and 63 images for testing.
+But we will only use the training and validation sets in this post.
 Before moving forward, here are a few images with the ground truth boxes drawn on them.

 Approach for Custom Training